(click on link to jump to section)

 And Kansas has spawned an entire workforce of tens of thousands of dedicated and enduring craftsmen and

-Here, the cutting edge of aviation is crafted.
+Here, the very cutting edge of aviation is crafted.

 From efficiency-boosting winglets, to space-age "glass cockpit" instrument panels, to trend-setting light, stout composite-shell aircraft, the trends are tried and proven here, first -- emerging on Kansas aircraft that set the pace for the world.

 are at work on every continent around the world.
 Kansas-bred and Kansas-trained aviators and technicians are there, too.